 If you're on the fence, here is some commentary on how 110 compares to other early programming courses at UNC.

 COMP101, like COMP110, satisfies the QR requirement and is interchangeable in most programs where 110 is required (i.e. the Psychology BA).
-COMP101 is an intro-level class that provides a gentler introduction to computing and programming.
-If you have not yet taken Math 231, or an equivalent Calculus course, starting your computer science career in COMP101 is recommended.
+COMP101 is an intro-level class that provides a slower paced introduction to computing and programming.

 Comp 116 is designed for students specifically focused on programming in the sciences with MATLAB.
 Depending on your intended course of study at UNC, learning MATLAB may be more immediately valuable to you than learning a general purposed programming language like Java.
 That said, programming fundamentals are covered in both so you can think of them somewhat interchangeably.
 If you're really torn here, check out an old course page of 116 to learn more and consider talking to me or an adviser in the department.